 This reaction is possible only because the impulses of the GTOs are powerful enough to override the excitatory impulses of the muscle spindles.
 This relaxation in the protective mechanism- a safety device to prevent tendons and muscles from being injured by tearing away from their attachments.

 Muscles operate in pairs.
 When one muscle receives an impulse to contract, the other relaxes.
 For example, flexing the elbow involves contraction of the biceps and lengthening of the triceps.
 If we did not have reciprocal innervation the muscles would be pulling against each other and no movement would occur.

 Muscle spindle basics

-There are two main types of intrafusal fibre, NUCLEAR BAG and NUCLEAR CHAIN.
-For now we still stay with the nuclear bag fibres, so called because there is a bunch of about 100 nuclei in the central (or optional) region underlying the sensory nerve ending.
+There are two main types of intrafusal fiber, NUCLEAR BAG, and NUCLEAR CHAIN.
+For now, we still stay with the nuclear bag fibers, so-called because there is a bunch of about 100 nuclei in the central (or optional) region underlying the sensory nerve ending.
 Another important feature, a motor supply to the intrafusal muscle.
-In this region, on either side of the central area the intrafusal fibres are able to contract if their
+In this region, on either side of the central area, the intrafusal fibers are able to contract if their

 motor supply is active.
-The motor comes via efferent fibres that usually fall into the gamma classification of diameters.
-They are often referred to as FUSIMOTOR fibres.
-Two things can in princaple, cause the annulospiral ending to be stretched and so increase its discharge;
+The motor comes via efferent fibers that usually fall into the gamma classification of diameters.
+They are often referred to as FUSIMOTOR fibers.
+Two things can in principle, cause the annual spiral ending to be stretched and so increase its discharge;

 - A stretch of the muscle as a whole will stretch the spindles within it, and thus the sensory endings.